Introduction to SAFE

 If the word ‘hyperparameter’ is scary, what we mean is a distribution associated with the variables in our effect size formula, in this case mean latency.

-This is different than drawing from a population based on mean and standard deviation, which will have a broad distribution, reflecting the underlying population.
-Instead, we’re interested in drawing a distribution of the means—the hyperparameter of our effect size of interest.
-To do this, we draw from a normal distribution with standard error of the mean to describe dispersion.
+This is different than drawing a population with standard deviation, which will have a broad distribution, reflecting the underlying population.
+Instead, we’re interested in drawing a distribution of the means, the hyperparameter of our effect size of interest.
+To do this, we draw 1,000,000 potential means from a normal distribution, with standard error of the mean to describe dispersion.

 # Set seed for reproducibility